bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 ### Task 1: Set up Project

 New features of a project should occur in a new branch in the same repository.
-Follow these steps to set up and work on your project from Thursday:
+Follow these steps to set up and work on your repo from Wednesday:

 - [ ] DO NOT FORK OR CLONE THIS REPOSITORY; YOU WILL WORK OUT OF YESTERDAY'S AGAIN.
 - [ ] cd into your repository on the command line and use code . to open VS Code.